iExecBlockchainComputing/documentation/for-developers/confidential-computing/end-to-end-encryption.md

 * Familiarity with the basic concepts of [Intel® SGX](intel-sgx-technology.md#intel-r-software-guard-extension-intel-r-sgx) and [SCONE](intel-sgx-technology.md#scone-framework) framework.
 {% endhint %}

-In previous tutorials, we saw how to build trusted applications that run securely inside [enclaves](intel-sgx-technology.md#enclave) and combine them with confidential datasets to get the most out of confidential computing advantages.
-In this chapter, we will push things further to protect the workflow in an end to end mode.
-That means the next step would be encrypting results.

 {% hint style="info" %}
 You don't need to change your application's code or redeploy it to add this feature.
 {% endhint %}

-Assuming your application is deployed \(if not please check how to do it [here](../your-first-app.md#deploy-your-app-on-iexec)\), before triggering an execution you need to generate a public/private AES key-pair and push the public part to the [Secret Management Service](intel-sgx-technology.md#secret-management-service-sms).
+Assuming your application is deployed (if not please check how to do it [here](../your-first-app.md#deploy-your-app-on-iexec)), before triggering an execution you need to generate a public/private AES key-pair and push the public part to the [Secret Management Service](intel-sgx-technology.md#secret-management-service-sms).
 The latter, in turn, will provide it, at runtime, to the enclave running your trusted application.

 To generate the key-pair, go to `~/iexec-projects` and use the following SDK command: